⚠️ Safety First

 Introduction: Why Is My Car Shaking?

-Section 1: When Does the Shaking Happen? — The First Diagnostic Question
+Section 1: When Does the Shaking Happen? — The First Question to Ask

-The single most useful piece of information when diagnosing car shaking is when it occurs.
-Shaking that starts at a specific speed behaves completely differently from shaking that happens when you brake, or only when you accelerate from a standstill.
+The single most useful clue you can give a mechanic is when the vibration occurs.
+Shaking that only appears at highway speed is a different animal than shaking that only happens when you hit the brakes, or only when you accelerate from a stop.

 |---|---|